 तयोराद्यस्य प्राधान्यं सुश्रुतेऽभिहितं द्वितीयस्य चरके।

-Cakrapāṇī, defends that this is not due to the observation made for the change of geography with his quote in ṭīkā of Caraka, and says
+Cakrapāṇī, defends that this is not due to the observation made for the change of geography with his quote above in the ṭīkā (commentary) for Caraka samhita, and says,

 Now lets understand the verse number 9

 If we map the above information then lets see how it will look like while corroborating to the above verse number 9 and we find that the commentary table and verse no. 9 are contradictory.

 Dvividha ṛtuvibhāga is being explained for the identification and rectification of ailment.
 The above table creates a problem in identifying the exact cardinal point.

 If Māghādaya is understood from Winter solstice point then Tapa-Māgha will have to begin from Winter solstice but it doesn’t justify Phālguna and Chaitra to Vasanta.
 Taking VE at the junction of Phālguna and Chaitra the time period would be 500 CE and Pauṣa will be at WS. (see Figure 1)

 इह तु वर्षाशरद्धेमन्तवसन्तग्रीष्मप्रावृषः षडृतवो भवन्ति दोषोपचयप्रकोपोपशमनिमित्त ते तु भाद्रपदाद्येन द्विमासिकेन व्याख्याताः तद्यथा भाद्रपदाश्वयुजौ वर्षाः कार्तिकमार्गशीर्षौ शरत् पौषमाघौ हेमन्तः फाल्गुनचैत्रौ वसन्तः वैशाखज्येष्ठौ ग्रीष्मः आषाढश्रावणौ प्रावृडिति.
 9th of Adhyāya 6